tlourey/tlourey.github.io/pages/powershell-commands.md

 Enable-Mailbox -Identity mailbox -Archive
 ```

-Turn on auto expanding archive (only use if licenced for exchange archive)
+Turn on auto expanding archive (only use if licensed for exchange archive)

 ```powershell
 Enable-Mailbox -Identity user -AutoExpandingArchive